MB3hel/Arduino-Core-MSP430/README.md

 ## Use

+- Install the Arduino IDE
-Add the following as a boards manager URL in preferences
+- Add the following as a boards manager URL in preferences (`File > Preferences` on Windows or Linux, `Arduino IDE > Settings` on macOS)

 ```
 https://raw.githubusercontent.com/MB3hel/Arduino-Core-MSP430/main/arduino_core_msp430.json
 ```

+- Install the MSP430 boards package from the board manager

+*Note: Currently support is provided for 64-bit Windows, macOS, and Linux systems (x86-64).*